psychemedia/sin-eater-resources/src/_through_1880s.md

 The *Notes & Queries* correspondence was also noted in the [January 19th, 1883](https://newspapers.library.wales/view/3336622/3336627/24/), edition of *The Cambrian*, where on p5, a correspondent direclty quoted the correspondence:

-> Frederick E. Sawyer calls attention in Notes and Queries to the following folk-lore, which occurs in the Rev. Paxton Hood's book on Christmas Evans, the Preacher of Wild Wales: —"The superstition of the Sin-Eater ...
+> Frederick E. Sawyer calls attention in *Notes and Queries* to the following folk-lore, which occurs in the Rev. Paxton Hood's book on "Christmas Evans, the Preacher of Wild Wales":— "The superstition of the Sin-Eater ...

 In the [March, 1883 edition, p282](https://archive.org/details/reddragonnation00wilkgoog/page/282/mode/2up?q=sin), of the Red Dragon, Paxton Hood's sin-eater reference is also discussed: